robbyae/cpu-gregorian-chant/README.md

 <br><br>
 ![Dorian dataset](/assets/readme/early-monks-waaah.png)
 <br>
-The experimental singing version of those monks.
+An experimental singing version of those monks.
+O_O

 ### Speech Box
 The speech box presented one of the biggest challenges of the project.
 Two factors primarily contributed to this challenge — the "typewriter" effect and the colored terms that display a definition when hovered over.